We expose the true story of the chickens in the chicken meat industry.

 Chickens bred for meat are different to hens farmed for their eggs

-This severe genetic selection doesn’t mean these birds have lost their natural behaviours.
-For example, chickens want space to run and flap their wings.
+These birds still crave all their natural behaviours.
+That’s something industry-manipulated genetic selection can’t change.
+Chickens want space to run and flap their wings.
 They are very curious, enjoying foraging, pecking at objects and scratching the ground.
-They naturally dustbathe to keep their skin healthy and like to perch up high, especially at night.
-So many of these behaviours are denied them in barren factory farm shed with a body designed to grow ‘meat’ not sustain life.
+They love to dustbathe and it’s an important part of keeping their skin healthy and parasite-free.
+Chickens naturally choose to perch up off the ground, especially at night.
+Many of these behaviours are denied in factory farm sheds.

-The white chickens currently used for meat production are of one of two breeds in New Zealand – Cobb and Ross.
-They have been selected to grow ‘meat’ not sustain life.
-They are killed at just six weeks of age, but each year approximately two million chickens die (or are culled) even earlier, succumbing to lameness or other debilitating health problems as a result of their breed.
+Although killed at just six weeks of age, or even fewer, each year approximately two million chickens die (or are culled) even earlier, succumbing to lameness or other debilitating health problems as a result of their unhealthy breed.

-Fast-grow chickens are bred to suffer
+Fast-growing chickens are bred to break

 The chicken breeds used commercially for meat grow explosively fast.
 The chicks double in size each week until they are slaughtered.
 Even though they are the size of adult chickens, they are still blue-eyed chicks, that cheep like baby birds.